-Any change in schedule (temporary or on-going) that involves movement to or from the night shift (i.e 11:00 p.m. to 7:00 a.m.) needs to be reported to payroll.
-A Payroll/Status Change Notice Form (available in Human Resources) or email from the supervisor is required to inform the Payroll Administrator in the Financial Services Department of any changes in shift differential.
+A change in schedule (temporary or on-going) that involves movement to or from the night shift (i.e 11:00 p.m. to 7:00 a.m.) needs to be reported to payroll.
+A Payroll/Status Change Notice Form (available in Human Resources) or email from the manager is required to inform the payroll accountant of any changes in shift differential.